Location: 35.62430N 11.05131E

 - Younes (1997): detailed measurement of the offshore breakwater remains,

 - Davidson (2014): transversal and longitudinal sections of the breakwater remains.

-Our aim here is to formulate some hypotheses about its structure, hoping that detailed underwater archaeological surveys will be conducted soon.
+Our aim here is to formulate some hypotheses about the structure of this breakwater and possible scenarios for its destruction, hoping that detailed underwater archaeological surveys will be conducted soon.
 We will first summarise the local meteorological conditions, and secondly try to compute the long-term stability of the breakwater.